 Does Educational Background Affect CEO Compensation and Firm Performance?

-University of Hawaii at Hilo - Department of Business Administration
+University of Hawaii - Department of Business Administration

 University of Hawaii at Hilo, CoBE; University of Hawaii at Hilo